569 lines

 <div class="chat type-rg type-hs-small">

-<p class="john">JOHN: so i guess this is the thing that’s currently
+<p class="john">JOHN: so i guess this is the thing thats currently

 happening now.</p>